Like a Dragon Gaiden: The Man Who Erased His Name

 - 43 % positive mentions

-“I absolutely love the style switching mechanic, giving you more freedom of choice in how to approach a battle and the two new styles for this game are not only sharp in looks but also enhance gameplay.”
+“I absolutely love the style switching mechanic, giving you more freedom of choice in how to approach a battle and the two new styles for this game are not only sharp in looks but do so gameplay-wise as well.”

 “I tried to swallow the boring gameplay just for the story but the story is too derivative and the filler between the main objective is boring and just an excuse to insert padding by doing menial tasks.”